Marketing & Communications Director; House & Box Office Manager

 Norm says that nothing would make him happier than to, one day, perform as Tiny Tim in a production of A Christmas Carol to a completely unaware audience.

-Song Marshall is originally from Los Angeles, California.
+Song is originally from Los Angeles, California.
 She has a Bachelor's degree in Theatre from Flagler College.
 She is an ensemble member with Terra Mysterium, where she performs original works involving mythology, faerie tales and steampunk stories.
 She has worked with The Other Theater Co. in their debut show Twilight: Los Angeles, 1992 as an understudy.
-Blue Goose Ensemble Theatre’s SWEET SIXTEEN EXTRAVAGANZA!!! as the Sister.
-Song has had the pleasure of working with Ghostlight Ensemble a few times, starting with fulfilling a childhood dream of being a Spice Girl, in their live reading of Spice World the movie.
+Blue Goose Ensemble Theatre’s SWEET SIXTEEN EXTRAVAGANZA!!! as Cadence Bauer.
+Song has had the pleasure of working with Ghostlight Ensemble a few times.
+Starting with fulfilling a childhood dream of being a Spice Girl, in their live reading of Spice World the movie.
+She was Lady Basildon in their production of Oscar Wilde’s An Ideal Husband.
 She was also Gina the Giantess in Rock Show, and Jennifer in the live reading of WKRP in Cincinnati’s episode Turkey’s Away.
-She is excited to be a part of the upcoming production of Oscar Wilde’s An Ideal Husband as Lady Basildon.
-She is also excited to be joining the Ghostlight family!
+She is excited to be part of the Ghostlight family!

-When not acting, Song is sometimes a vocalist with Lakeside Pride’s Wilde Cabaret.
-She also attends various comic conventions in her River Song or Martha Jones of Doctor Who cosplays.
+When not acting, She also attends various comic conventions in her cosplays of River Song or Martha Jones from Doctor Who.
 Or she can be found gallivanting in bustles and corsets through various steampunk events throughout Illinois and Wisconsin.
 She enjoys baking, knitting, bookbinding and soapmaking and learning new crafts.
 When in doubt go to the library!